salwanbutrus/salwanbutrus.github.io/k_research.markdown

 To generalize the computational methods used in this project to any study of neuronal vulnerability and make them accessible to researchers without an extensive background in machine learning, my colleague and I developed a [code base](https://github.com/shekharlab/mimb_onc_rgc) in the programming language Python and wrote a step-by-step protocol describing its implementation.
 I described the computational framework used to analyze transcriptomic profiles of injured RGCs over the aforementioned time course, aiming to assess type-specific differences in survival, and identify gene signatures that correlate with, and may underlie, these differences.
 Following injury, extensive gene expression changes in RGCs make the inference of type identity challenging.
 To address this, I used an iterative supervised classification approach that leverages data from RGCs collected at the intermediate time points.
 In this approach, transcriptomic signatures of RGC types are successively redefined at each time to map the cells at the next time point.
 The underlying method, called iterative-GraphBoost (iGraphBoost), combines a two-step procedure involving gradient boosted trees (Step 1) and a graph-based voting scheme (Step 2).
 This dramatically increases cell type mapping efficiency at later time points and allows us to deconvolve gradual injury-related “state” changes from intrinsic type-specific gene expression programs.

-* **Butrus, S.**, Sagireddy, S., Shekhar, K. <ins>Defining selective neuronal resilience and identifying targets of neuroprotection and axon regeneration using single-cell RNA sequencing – computational approaches</ins>. _Methods in Molecular Biology_ (2023). _In press_.
+* **Butrus, S.**, Sagireddy, S., Shekhar, K. <ins>Defining selective neuronal resilience and identifying targets of neuroprotection and axon regeneration using single-cell RNA sequencing – computational approaches</ins>. _Methods in Molecular Biology_ (2023). [https://doi.org/10.1007/978-1-0716-3012-9_2](https://doi.org/10.1007/978-1-0716-3012-9_2).

 # **Undergraduate Research**

-### **I. Development and characterization of gold nanoparticles for plant genetic engineering**
+### **Development and characterization of gold nanoparticles for plant genetic engineering**

 Plant genetic engineering is poised to strengthen the agricultural, pharmaceutical, and energy industries in the face of climate change and global population growth.
 However, traditional biomolecule delivery methods to plants are limited by low efficiency, narrow host range, toxicity, and limited practical applicability due to the transport challenge posed by the plant cell wall.
 I was intrigued by early work in using carbon nanotubes to transform mature plants in a non-toxic, passive, and species-independent manner that requires no transgene integration.
 I sought to gauge the promise of gold nanoparticles (AuNPs) as plant genetic engineering tools.
 By systematically tuning key physicochemical properties of the NPs to optimize bio-cargo loading efficiency, I developed the first two AuNP-based methods for delivering small interfering RNA and plasmid DNA to intact leaves for gene silencing and expression, respectively.